kamalova/Airbnb-Recommendation-Engine-NLP/README.md

 Overall, the project went through the following sections:

 - Exploring available **AirBnb** listings in **NYC**
-- Measuring polarity/sentiment scores along with vader_lexicon.
+- Measuring polarity/sentiment scores with the help of  vader_lexicon.
 This polarity measurement adapts to ***pos, neu, neg***, and ***compound***.
 By simply taking the compound from these values, a new feature was created on the data.
 - Finally building a recommendation engine with **CF** to predict sentiment score for all reviewer-listing pairs and making personalised recommendations for each user based on their ranked preferences.

 ### **Data Understanding**